Eric O. Freed, Ph.D.

 Retroviral Gag trafficking and assembly.
 After Gag synthesis, the MA domain directs Pr55Gag to the PM.
 The affinity of the MA domain for membrane is provided in part by a myristic acid moiety covalently attached to the N-terminus of MA.
 Sequences in MA downstream of the myristate also contribute to membrane binding—in particular, a highly basic patch of amino acid residues.

 More than two dozen drugs, most of which target the viral enzymes reverse transcriptase (RT), protease (PR), or integrase (IN), are currently available to treat HIV-1-infected individuals.
-These drugs, when used in combination (combination antiretroviral therapy or cART), effectively suppress virus replication in most patients.
+These drugs, when used in combination (combination antiretroviral therapy or cART), effectively suppress virus replication in most treated individuals.
 However, resistance to cART does arise in some individuals, particularly in the context of poor adherence, suboptimal drug regimens, or lack of viral load monitoring.
 Resistance is usually associated with mutations in the viral genes targeted by antiretrovirals (ARVs).
 However, in some cases, resistance arises without mutations in the drug-target gene.
 For example, many patients fail PR inhibitor (PI)-based therapy without acquiring mutations in PR, and in a number of individuals treated with the highly potent IN strand-transfer inhibitors (INSTIs) dolutegravir (DTG) and raltegravir (RTG), patients fail therapy without the virus acquiring mutations in IN.
-During propagation of HIV-1 mutants containing substitutions in the p6 domain of Gag that severely delay virus replication, we selected for mutations in Env that rescue virus replication.
-Each of these Env mutants replicated efficiently in T-cell lines at concentrations of DTG that blocked WT virus replication.
-Confirming the ability of Env mutations to provide resistance to DTG, we performed selections for DTG resistance and identified additional Env mutations that conferred resistance to DTG.
+We performed selections for DTG resistance and identified Env mutations that conferred resistance to DTG.
 Resistance was linked to the ability of the Env mutations to significantly enhance virus spread through cell-to-cell contact.
 These results demonstrate that, at least in vitro, mutations in Env can confer resistance to an ARV [Van Duyne et al., PNAS 2019].
 Recent work has demonstrated that the Env mutations can confer resistance not only to the INSTI DTG but also to RT and PR inhibitors [Hikichi et al., mBio 2021].
 Ultimately, we plan to fully define the mechanism by which the identified mutations in Env confer escape from ARVs and determine whether Env-mediated escape also occurs in vivo.

 Retrovirus budding.
 The p6 domain of HIV-1 Gag is required for efficient virus budding.
 We mapped the virus release function of p6 to a highly conserved Pro-Thr-Ala-Pro (PTAP) motif near the N-terminus of p6 [Huang et al., J. Virol.
 1995; Demirov et al., J. Virol.
 2002; Fujii et al., Nat.
 Rev. Microbiol.
 2007].
 Other retroviral Gag proteins also possess "late domains" that, like the PTAP motif of p6, promote virus release.

 Virion maturation.
 PR-mediated cleavage of the Gag and Gag–Pol precursors leads to a dramatic change in virion morphology, a process known as maturation.
 The highly ordered nature of Gag processing and the strict dependence on complete processing for proper virion maturation make the Gag processing cascade a potential target for drug development.
 Indeed, the betulinic acid derivative dimethylsuccinyl betulinic acid [PA-457 or bevirimat (BVM)] potently inhibits HIV-1 infectivity by targeting a late Gag processing event: the cleavage of the CA–SP1 processing intermediate to mature CA [Li et al., PNAS 2003].
 By specifically disrupting this step in Gag processing, BVM treatment leads to the formation of poorly infectious viral particles with aberrantly condensed cores.
 We have selected and characterized a number of single amino acid mutations in the CA–SP1 boundary region that confer resistance to BVM, establishing this region of Gag as the target of the inhibitor [Adamson et al., J. Virol.
 2006].
 Clinical trials conducted with BVM provided mixed results; in some patients significant reductions in viral loads were achieved, whereas in other patients no benefit of BVM therapy was observed.
 We and others were able to attribute this lack of response to polymorphisms in SP1.
 We also performed studies on a second HIV-1 maturation inhibitor, PF-46396, developed by Pfizer.
 While structurally distinct from BVM, PF-46396 also inhibits CA–SP1 processing.
 Particularly interesting is our observation that a number of PF-46396-resistant mutants are severely defective for assembly and infectivity in the absence of the compound but produce infectious virions in its presence [Waki et al., PLoS Pathog.
 2012].
-We are also engaged in studies aimed at elucidating the structure of the maturation inhibitor-binding site in assembled Gag.
-We believe that increased structural information on the HIV-1 maturation inhibitor-binding site will lead to the discovery of new, structurally distinct inhibitors.
-Finally, with collaborators at DFH Pharma, we have identified a series of highly potent BVM derivatives that display broad activity against strains of HIV-1 that are resistant to BVM [Urano et al., Antimicrob.
+With collaborators at DFH Pharma, we have identified a series of highly potent BVM derivatives that display broad activity against strains of HIV-1 that are resistant to BVM [Urano et al., Antimicrob.
 Agents Chemother.
 2016; Urano et al., J. Virol.
 2019].
+We have also been working with structural biologists to solve the structure of maturation inhibitors bound to their target in Gag [Sarkar et al., NatComm 2023].
 This work advances our efforts to develop virus maturation inhibitors as an antiviral strategy.

 Publications